fbngrm/zombie-driver/README.md

 ### Instrumentation
 Only response time metrics and redis method calls are collected as an example of instrumentation.
-In a real world application the run time behavior would be monitored in a more detailed way.
+In a real world application the runtime behavior would be monitored in a more detailed way.
 Prometheus is used for aggregating the metrics, which are provided by an http handler to be scraped by an prometheus collector.
 A graceful shutdown of the server ensures that the metrics will be scraped eventually by checking against an access counter.
-Though, there is a configurable shutdown timeout which prevents this from being guaranteed.
+Though, the shutdown timeout which prevents this from being guaranteed.

 ### Tests
 I wrote unit tests for core functionality, things expected to break and for edge/error cases.